thepirat000/Audit.NET/Audit.Mvc/README.md

 }
 ```

-See Audit.NET [Custom Field and Comments](https://github.com/thepirat000/Audit.NET#custom-fields-and-comments) for more information.
+See Audit.NET documentation about [Custom Field and Comments](https://github.com/thepirat000/Audit.NET#custom-fields-and-comments) for more information.

 ###Output Sample for Get operation